 - Oral Cancer.

 Hanging Tongue Syndrome means sticking the tongue out.
-The title is eponymous to the physical condition.
+The title is eponymous with the physical condition.
 The genetic formation of smaller and flat-faced dogs like Pugs leads to this decisive deformity.

 Why does my dog always have his tongue out?